tsathoqqua/limadocs/docs/source/module/m_vendor.rst

  m_vendor is used to create vendor objects that buy and sell stuff they work as traditional shopkeepers and also bartenders.
  See: /domains/std/shopkeeper.c
- See: M_VALUABLE for possible interactions.
+ See: M_VALUABLE for possible interactions and notes about generic items.

 Functions
 =========